 For registration issues, please contact us.

 The student services available to distance education students admitted to the Sustainable Design Master’s Program (SDM) are summarized below.

-Distance students in the College Design, Construction and Planning (DCP) apply for admission as a student through the UF Admissions office, website: http://www.admissions.ufl.edu/index.html, phone 352-392-1365.
+Distance students in the College Design, Construction and Planning (DCP) apply for admission as a student through the UF Admissions office, website: https://admissions.ufl.edu/apply/graduate/, phone 352-392-1365.
 The application process is an online process so distance students can complete it without traveling to campus.
-Please click on the Admissions link for more information.
+Please contact us for specifics regarding the application process.

 The DCP website (http://www.dcp.ufl.edu/) contains admission requirements for on campus and distance students.
 Any questions about the admission process or to inquire about the status of an application may contact the Office for Academic and Student Affairs at (352) 273-6436.

 UF distance learning students are offered the same financial aid services as campus students through the main UF Student Financial Affairs office.
 This office provides assistance to UF distance learning students on financial aid matters.
 The website for UF Student Financial Affairs is http://www.sfa.ufl.edu and phone at (352) 392-1275.